Dean’s Graduate Student Research Grant Awards

 Doctoral students who have been advanced to candidacy (D status) by the application deadline.
 Any student who is eligible may submit a nomination.

 The Selection Committee will base their selection on the following:

 - the quality of the candidate's CV (conference presentations, publications, awards, etc.);

 - the probability of completion within the period of the fellowship (the greater the probability, the better chance of receiving a fellowship);

 - other teaching-free fellowships that the candidate has already enjoyed (the fewer the better).

-- A timeline for completion of the dissertation (max one page)
+3. A timeline for completion of the dissertation (max one page).

-- Information concerning any other research grants, internal or external, for which the applicant has applied, as well as information concerning any other support for dissertation writing that the applicant has already been awarded and used.
+4. Information concerning any other research grants, internal or external, for which the applicant has applied, as well as information concerning any other support for dissertation writing that the applicant has already been awarded and use

-- Letter of support: statement of evaluation (maximum 750 words) of the dissertation plans and the likelihood of completion within the fellowship period.
-This statement, which is to be emailed directly to email@example.com by the author is to be written by: EITHER (a) the dissertation advisor OR (b) another member of the dissertation committee.
-Please request that the letter be sent as an attachment and not included in the body of the email.
+5. Letter of support: statement of evaluation (maximum 750 words) of the dissertation plans and the likelihood of completion within the fellowship period.
+This statement is to be written by: EITHER (a) the dissertation advisor OR (b) another member of the dissertation committee and should be emailed directly to firstname.lastname@example.org prior to the deadline.

 Applicants will be evaluated by a committee appointed by the Dean of the Graduate School.
 Awardees will be asked to submit a letter at the end of their fellowship tenure detailing their progress towards dissertation completion.